 - You will be at risk for developing type 2 diabetes after pregnancy.

 If you have gestational diabetes, you and your doctor or midwife can work together to protect your health and your baby’s health.
+You can reduce your risk for gestational diabetes by eating healthy and staying active during your pregnancy.

 What do I ask the doctor?